noble-g/noble-g/README.md

 Trying to keep my focus together - so Im keeping it at that.

 ### Feel Free To Pick My Brain About Anything:
-* statistics
+* Statistics
-* data analytics
+* Data Analytics
 * Machine Learning
-* getting into the data profession
+* Getting into the data profession
+* Quality control
+* Research Analysis
+* Python Selenium
+* Retail Analytics

 I like to rub minds and collaborate with like-minds